-The online festival will be centred on Earth Day 2022 and will culminate in screening and awards events hosted in Sydney, Paris and New York.
+The online festival will take place from September through to October 2022 and will culminate in screening and awards events hosted in Sydney, Paris and New York.
 With Earth Sciences known to attract fewer women in STEM, equity, diversity and inclusion will be central to the project.

 “With carefully selected submission categories, the Festival will encourage, support and recognise diverse voices through the variety of creative format types, with grants available to support those with limited access to technical equipment,” said Heather, adding that the Festival will also provide research scientists with education and training in storytelling, editing and filmmaking.

 “The Earth Futures Festival will culminate in a suite of Earth Science film awards to celebrate diverse teams and content,” she said.

 Simon John Heath said that The Earth Futures Festival will provide an opportunity for film-makers to share stories from amazing researchers and professional geoscientists using the emotive power of storytelling.

 “The Earth Futures Festival will enable Earth Scientists to tell compelling stories in ways that will capture the imagination of audiences around the world and raise awareness of the current global challenges addressed by geoscientists in the field.”

 Having produced a number of documentaries with National Geographic on geoscience explorations into volcanoes, earthquakes, climate change and tsunamis, Simon believes that geoscience is abundant with life and death stories that audiences want and need to know about.